FluxML/MLJFlux.jl/docs/src/contributing.md

-### Adding new models to MLJFlux (advanced)
+### Adding new models to MLJFlux

-This section is mainly for MLJFlux developers.
-It assumes familiarity with the [MLJ model API](https://alan-turing-institute.github.io/MLJ.jl/dev/adding_models_for_general_use/)
+This section assumes familiarity with the [MLJ model API](https://alan-turing-institute.github.io/MLJ.jl/dev/adding_models_for_general_use/)